D-Mannose and UTI meds with an RX script and colorful abstract shapes on a red and light blue background

 November 7, 2021

 Do you ever feel trapped in a cycle of unpredictable and uncontrollable urinary tract infections?
 Maybe you know what triggers them, but you don’t know how to prevent a UTI.
-Or, you feel like you’ve tried every UTI cure and nothing seems to help (including doctors who shrug their shoulders and tell you to pee after sex — again).
+Or, you feel like you’ve tried every UTI cure and nothing seems to help (including medical providers who shrug their shoulders and tell you to pee after sex — again).
 It’s enough to make anyone lose their mind a little — I would know, I’ve been there.
 I got my first UTI... and then proceeded to get six in one year.

-After doctors and Google failed me, I did a little experimenting of my own — there had to be a way to prevent my recurrent UTIs.
+After licensed medical providers and Google failed me, I did a little experimenting of my own — there had to be a way to prevent my recurrent UTIs.
 Not everything I tried worked, but after some missteps, I was able to figure out what worked for me.
 Everyone’s body is different and I certainly don’t claim to know the cure for chronic UTIs, but I’m hoping to pass on a bit of my knowledge to help a fellow member of the UTI club!

 Sex, love, and UTIs